xvik/generator-gradle-plugin/README.md

 * Code quality checks with CodeNarc
 * [Release process](https://github.com/researchgate/gradle-release#introduction) (like maven release)

+Note: gradle 6.9 used instead of 7.x because groovy plugin compiled under 7.x would not be compatible with the previous gradle versions (plugin would be usable only with gradle 7.x, which is not desired)

 ### Known issue

 Gradle 2.13+ has a [bug with console input](https://issues.gradle.org/browse/GRADLE-3446).
 As a result,